Vallek/firefox-omni-no-oneoffs/README.md

 **How to**: replace omni.ja file in your \Mozilla Firefox\browser folder with this copy.

 **If you want to edit it yourself**:
-1. Open omni.ja as folder (I use Total Commander for that)
+1. Copy omni.ja in another folder outside Firefox and open it as an archive (I use Total Commander for that)
 2. Find modules\UrlbarSearchOneOffs.jsm
 3. Open it (I use Notepad++, vs code didn't save properly inside archive).
 DO NOT TOUCH POPUP.
 4. Find